Atlas of Yellowstone

 James E. Meacham, Cartographic Editor

 University of California Press, 2022

-The InfoGraphics Lab has completed the Atlas of Yellowstone Second Edition; a data-rich, state-of-the art, authoritative reference volume on the Greater Yellowstone Region.
-The atlas will be available in early 2022.
+The InfoGraphics Lab has completed the Atlas of Yellowstone, Second Edition; a data-rich, state-of-the art, authoritative reference volume on the Greater Yellowstone Region.

 - more than 1,000 maps, graphics, and photographs